qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 Home/End/Page Up/Down in place of arrow keys.

-Some mouse keys.

 ### Layer 4

 Special symbols using a character in their names:

-pLus, miNus, eQual

-aMpersand, pIpe
+pLus (+), eQual (=), pIpe (|)

+anD (&), dollaR

-At, Backslash, Circumflex, Dollar, Exclamation, Hash, Percent, Star, Underscore
+At, Backslash, Circumflex, Exclamation, Hash, Percent, Star, Underscore

+- is put on J so it's under Underscore, easy to access, and matches the bump on J

 ### Layer 5

 Layout switches and other special functions.

+### To indentify layers

+I put the layer number on X, and turned on preonic backlight for layers 3 and above.